 - Rest from aggravating activities until the inflammation is reduced

-What should I do if I have Patella Tendonitis?
+What should I do if I or my child has Patella Tendonitis?

-If you are experiencing knee pain, or you are concerned about your gait or foot posture, don’t hesitate to consult with our experienced podiatrists for a comprehensive walking assessment and professional advice.
+If you or your child are experiencing knee pain, or you are concerned about your gait or foot posture, don’t hesitate to consult with our experienced podiatrists for a comprehensive walking assessment and professional advice.